 Tarsell v.
 HHS, (Fed.
 Cl.
 Spec.
 Mstr.
 Feb.
 16, 2016) (Moran, SM)

 The theory of the case was that the decedent developed an arrhythmia from Gardasil which caused her death.
 Petitioner brought an immunologist and a cardiologist to hearing.
-The mechanism proposed was that HPV vaccine causes the body to produce antibodies that are misdirected against a part of the heart, known as an L1 calcium channel, and the cumulative damage to the L1 calcium channel impairs the heart’s functioning leading to arrhythmia and death.
+The mechanism proposed was that the HPV vaccine causes the body to produce antibodies that are misdirected against a part of the heart, known as an L1 calcium channel, and the cumulative damage to the L1 calcium channel impairs the heart’s functioning leading to arrhythmia and death.

 The primary reason Petitioner lost was that the special master found she failed to establish that the onset of her arrhythmia was post-vaccinal.
-This was a foundational element to the claim.
+This was a foundational element of the claim.
 Moreover, the proposed theory contained too many leaps and unsupported assumptions to be persuasive.
 Finally, heart tissue examined by pathologists at CDC showed that the decedent did not experience damage in the way her experts’ theories predicted (a Daubert factor).

 The special master reviewed the epidemiological evidence submitted noting that either the HPV vaccine has not increased the rate of deaths, or if the HPV vaccine is increasing the rate of death, then the increase happens so rarely that multiple studies have not found it.